alantelles/ultragendocs_content/api/integer.md

 # Integer

->The type for representing integer values on UltraGen
+The primitive type for representing integer values in UltraGen.
+You can refer to the type documentation in respective [doc](/docs/primitive-types).

 ## Attributes